-The Internet has now been around long enough that former teenagers who are in the job market are sometimes seeing the affects that poor choices made in the past can wreak on the present.
+The Internet has now been around long enough that former teenagers who are in the job market are sometimes seeing the effects that poor choices made in the past can wreak on the present.

-Teachers, lawyers, politicians are also not immune to the far reaching implications of having made poor choices publically can have on them.
+Teachers, lawyers, politicians are also not immune to the far-reaching implications of having made poor choices publically can have on them.
 As a small business owner, you’re in the same boat.
 It’s important to use social media carefully to enhance your business reputation.